hurl2526/Final-project/README.md

 # Tools and techniques used

 This application mainly utilized table making techniques in Javascript.

-These functions were written using three primary methods:
-1. Map
-2. Filter
-3. Sort
+Elements were added to the table cells dynamically using events.

 Basic HTML was used and classes were added for DOM manipulation using documentQuerySelector.

 The styling was added using simple CSS properties with some additional flexbox features for layout.

-  None of these tools were new to me as we have excellent instructors that walked us through each of these methods on previous assignments.

 # Where the app is hosted.
 No need to download this application.
-It is currently being hosted at https://hurl2526.github.io/todata/ for anyone to use!
+It is currently being hosted at ... for anyone to use!

 # Contributors

 @hurl2526 📖

-Also a special thanks to classmates and instructors for inspiration and guidance with completing this project!

 ### Contact
 If you want to contact me you can reach me at patrick.hurley@codeimmersives.com